High TSH Symptoms & What It Means For Your Thyroid

 Next up is really any condition that results in damage or removal of your thyroid gland.

-It makes sense that if you damage your thyroid gland or completely remove it that you won’t be producing as much thyroid hormone as you were before.
+It makes sense that if you damage your thyroid gland or completely remove it you won’t be producing as much thyroid hormone as you were before.

 Most people who undergo complete thyroidectomy (meaning complete removal of their thyroid gland) are given thyroid medication right away.